 Anne Brigman: A Visionary in Modern Photography rediscovers and celebrates the work of a pioneering and radical American artist.
 Anne Brigman (1869–1950)—a photographer, poet, and mountaineer—is best known for her iconic landscape images from the early 1900s, which depict herself and other female nudes outdoors in the Sierra Nevada.

-Proposing an alternative reading of the mid-century international art scene, Americans in Paris: Artists in the City of Light, 1946–1965 features works by visual artists who rejected the intense nationalism that arose in the U.S. in the 1950s.
+Proposing an alternative reading of the mid-century international art scene, Americans in Paris: Artists Working in France, 1946–1962 features works by visual artists who rejected the intense nationalism that arose in the U.S. in the 1950s.

 Metamorphoses: Ovid According to Wally Reinhardt is the largest solo museum exhibition of this New York-based octogenarian artist.
 Since the 1980s, Reinhardt has exclusively depicted scenes from Ovid’s Metamorphoses, creating vivid, whimsical illustrations in colored pencil, watercolor, and gouache that recount the Roman poet’s time-honored myths.